 Datasheets are indispensable, but they have limitations.
 Some are detailed; others are skimpy.
 Some show you sample schematics as a guide to using a component; many dont.
-None of them tells you much about how a component works, because thats not their purpose.
+None of them tells you much about how a component works, because that’s not their purpose.
 Often they don’t mention other components that must be added.
 Some datasheets for DC-DC converters, for instance, say nothing at all about bypass capacitors,

 even though the capacitors may be essential.
 A datasheet for an optocoupler says nothing about the pullup resistor required by the open-collector output.